yullm/CounterPickWebsite/README.md

-Meglofriend's Dota 2 Counter Pick Front End Website.
+#Meglofriend's Dota 2 Counter Pick Front End Website.

-For use, visit: Meglobot.com/CounterPick
+###For use, visit: Meglobot.com/CounterPick

+## Overview

 The applications enables you to enter a team composition and view which heroes match up the best against the chosen set.
 With this you are able to see the possible counters to based off Advantage percentage, a statistic developed by Dotabuff and average win rate.